beersb/SOC-Automation-Lab/README.md

     .\Sysmon64 -i sysmonconfig.xml

 After the executable was finished running, we checked the Windows services list to ensure that Sysmon has indeed been succesfully installed and is present on the machine.
 This was done by navigating to the Services app (which can be found by simply searching for 'services' in the Windows start menu), then scrolling to the S section of the Services window (the services are ordered alphabetically) and searching for Sysmon64 on the list.
-According to the documentation, Windows services are verily similar to Linux services with which the author is much more familiar, and although they can't be controled via Systemd, they function in an analogous way.
-For example, they can be configured to start on at boot-time and run in the background, not directly interfering with the user, just like Linux services.
-But, turning our focus back on the lab, our Sysmon install was successful and we were able to move onto the next step, creating the Wazuh server.
+According to the documentation, Windows services are very similar to Linux services (the author is much more familiar with Linux services), and although they of course cannot be controlled via Systemd, they function in an analogous way.
+For example, they can be configured to start up at boot-time and run in the background, not directly interfering with the user, just like Linux services.
+But, turning our attention back to the lab, our Sysmon install was successful and we were able to move onto the next step, creating the Wazuh server.

 <div>
   <img src="lab_images/Sysmon install success.png" alt="SOC Automation Network Diagram" width="1100" height="600">